datacharmer/dbdeployer/docs/features.md

 [^15]: Same as n.
 14.

+[^16]: Single sandboxes could replicate from another using option `--slaveof`

-[^16]: Using pre-grants and post-grants options, all plugins can be loaded.
+[^17]: Using pre-grants and post-grants options, all plugins can be loaded.

-[^17]: Circular replication should not be used anymore.
+[^18]: Circular replication should not be used anymore.
 There are enough good alternatives (multi-source, group replication) to avoid this old technology.
+However, using  the script `replicate_from`, it is possible to run circular replication.
+There is an example in the cookbook.

-[^18]: I don't do Windows.
+[^19]: I don't do Windows.
 But you can fork the project if you do.